ibm-cloud-docs/pattern-pvs-aix-resiliency/resiliency-design.md

 -   ROI Estimator can be found [here](https://cobaltiron.valuestoryapp.com/savings-calculator/?mediafly_tco_calculator_conversion_source=site-heroslider).

 -   Rootvg restore method is required, such as mksysb stored/retrieved from COS.
-The restored mksysb image applies the AIX configuration details while preserving the Power Virtual Server deployed storage and networking resources.
+The restored mksysb image applies the AIX configuration details while preserving the {{site.data.keyword.powerSys_notm}} deployed storage and networking resources.
 For more information see [mksysb](/docs/power-iaas?topic=power-iaas-restoring-aix-mksysb-image).

 -   For more information regarding Secure Automated Backup see [Compass](https://cloud.ibm.com/catalog/services/secure-automated-backup-with-compass\#about)